 Kim Kardashian Surrogate Reportedly 3 Months Pregnant: When She’s Due Revealed

-Kim Kardashian and Kanye West have a very special delivery on the way!
-The couple are reportedly expecting via surrogate and sources say the woman is already three months along in her pregnancy!
+Kim Kardashian and Kanye West have twins coming via surrogate and we know when they will arrive!
+Sources say the woman is already three months along in her pregnancy with Kanye and Kim’s bundles of joy.

-Kim Kardashian, 36, is gonna be a mama again — but this time another lady has her buns in their oven!
-Us Weekly is reporting that Kim and husband Kanye West, 40, have chosen a surrogate to help them expand their family and the woman is currently three months pregnant!
-A source told Us Weekly that the Keeping Up with the Kardashians star and “Famous” singer selected a San Diego mom in her late 20s who has acted as a surrogate before and was referred to them by an agency, and will most likely give birth next January.
+Kim Kardashian, 36, and Kanye West, 40, will be receiving two special deliveries within the next year!
+As HollywoodLife.com previously told you, Kim and Kanye have chosen a surrogate and the woman is currently three months pregnant, according to a new Us Weekly report.
+The Keeping Up with the Kardashians star and “Famous” singer selected a San Diego mom in her late 20s, who has acted as a surrogate before and was referred to them by an agency, according to Us Weekly‘s source.
+The woman will most likely give birth next January and, as HollywoodLife.com previously told you, she’s having twins!

 The contract crafted between the couple and the surrogate includes stipulations that account for the mother’s health while carrying the babies.
 The contract states the mother should not drink alcohol, smoke cigarettes or use drugs.
 She is also unable to use hot tubs or saunas, eat raw fish, apply hair dye, drink more than one caffeinated beverage a day or handle cat litter.
 We are sure hoping everything goes smoothly with the surrogate’s pregnancy and can’t wait to see the little ones when they are born!